Mukim

-A mukim is a type of administrative division used in Brunei, Indonesia, Malaysia and Singapore.
+A mukim is a type of administrative division used in Brunei, the Indonesian province of Aceh (see Mukim (Aceh)), Malaysia and Singapore.
 The word mukim is a loanword in English.
 However, it was also originally a loanword in Malay from the Arabic word: مقيم (meaning resident).
 The closest English translation for mukim is township.

 Usage

 Brunei

 In Brunei, a mukim is the immediate subdivision of a district (daerah).
 The equivalent English word for 'mukim' is 'township'.

 There are 38 mukims in Brunei.
 Each mukim is an administrative area made up of several kampung (Malay for "village").
 A mukim is headed by a penghulu (Malay for "headman"), which is an elected office.
 The number of mukims in each of the districts in Brunei is as follows:

 The smallest mukim by area is Mukim Saba in the Brunei-Muara District.
 The largest mukim by area is Mukim Sukang in the Belait District.
 The last change in the mukim boundaries was in the late 1990s when Mukim Kumbang Pasang was merged into Mukim Kianggeh and Mukim Berakas was divided into Mukim Berakas A and Mukim Berakas B. The number of mukims remained at 38.